benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 13.md

 ### Comparing Cumulative and Selective ACKs
 With both of these methods, the sender retransmits the sequence numbers it thinks aren't received successfully yet.

-The cumulative ACK scheme has lower throughput due to multiple packets causing the socket to
+The cumulative ACK scheme has lower throughput because each dropped packet requires one RTO to be retransmitted.

+With selective ACK (SACK), multiple dropped packets can be retransmitted with just one RTO.

 Modern Linux machines use SACK by default.

+## TCP reliability metadata
+TCP uses metadata in the form of sequences #